tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod4.rst.txt

         y = (a+b\epsilon)^2 = a^2+2ab\epsilon+b^2\epsilon^2.

 By the property of :math:`\epsilon`, this is just the dual number :math:`a^2+2ab\epsilon`.
-Taking b=1, the real part of the dual number y is the function y evaluated at x=a and the dual part of the dual number y is the derivative of y evaluated at x=a.
+Taking b=1, the real part of the dual number y is the function y evaluated at x=a, and the dual part of the dual number y is the derivative of y evaluated at x=a.

 Let's consider a second example.
 This time let :math:`y=sin(x)`.
 Again, let's evaluate at :math:`x=a+b\epsilon`.
 Using the